oktayparlak/oktayparlak/README.md

 ### Glad to see you here!
--    I am a passionate and driven 3rd-year computer engineering student with a strong foundation in Java and JavaScript.
-My goal is to develop software solutions on the MERN stack.
-I have experience in data structures, algorithms, and especially object-oriented programming.

--    I have successfully developed several projects that showcase my ability to translate concepts into practical solutions.
-From creating a rent-a-car website using the MERN stack to building end-to-end web apps using HTML, CSS, ExprssJs, and MongoDB.
-With a keen eye for detail, I strive to create clean, readable, and efficient code while focusing on user experience.
-I am currently seeking an internship opportunity where I can apply my technical skills, contribute to real-world projects, and further enhance my knowledge in the field of computer engineering.
+-    Hello, I am a senior computer engineering student, I have a solid grasp of fundamental concepts like OOP and data structures, which I have effectively applied by working with modern technologies such as Node.js and Express.js.
+I possess a proficient level of English and have been continuously enhancing my skills with Node.js and Express.js for the past two years.
+In addition to my expertise in these technologies, I have a strong command of Java and a basic understanding of Spring Boot.
+In the future, I aspire to gain expertise in microservices architecture and collaborate on projects using AWS.
+I am currently actively seeking internship opportunities and looking forward to gaining hands-on experience in this field.

 <br/>